From early last December until late August 2020, 13 casinos operated in Pennsylvania.

 What’s the GA to PA connection for Windfall?

-Adams also said that so far it isn’t clear what brought the two from the South to Berks County, a region perhaps best known as the birthplace of the late author John Updike who set his fictional stories there, tales of what he said were about “the American small town, Protestant middle class.”
+Adams also said that so far, it isn’t clear what brought the two from the South to Berks County, a region perhaps best known as the birthplace of the late author John Updike, who set his fictional stories there, tales he said were about “the American small town, Protestant middle class.”